rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # Whatever, I still like Puppet better

-* Let's drink beer and argue about it, though.
+* Let&#8217;s drink beer and argue about it, though.